Crisis in the Kremlin is a political sim, an old DOS game from back when software shipped on floppy disks.

 North Korea would start the game as an ally, since it was

 - Cuba - Ruled by monarchs and brutal dictators for most of

 its history--the Castro regime is just the latest dictatorship.
-In my experience, Cuba is your most reliable ally in
+Cuba is your most reliable ally in the game, but

-the game, but it's probably also the least important--it never seems to do anything, except act as the site of the Bay of
+it's probably also the least important--it never seems to do anything, except act as the site of the Bay of Pigs II

 and sided against it in Bay of Pigs II--although apparently there's coding in place to allow for it to leave.

 - Mongolia - The world's second lasting Communist country (after Russia), it entered